manuvarkey/GElectrical/README.md

 * Print and export of drawings to pdf.
 * Generation of analysis reports.

+GElectrical uses pandapower as the backend for implementing power flow related functionality like voltage drop and short circuit analysis.

-**Please note that the program is in active development and bugs are expected.
+> **Please note that the program is in active development and bugs are expected.
 Cross checking of generated calculations is reccomended.
 See [Roadmap](https://github.com/manuvarkey/GElectrical/issues/1) for current limitations.**

 ## Screenshots